 However, it is decided by the officials and much depends on the specific IELTS test centre from where the candidate is appearing from.

 As per the test pattern of IELTS 2020, the speaking test is conducted as a one-on-one test to assess a candidate’s holistic proficiency English communication skills.
 This means candidates are put through a real-life conversation with a real person to get their English conversation skills tested.
 However, the responses of the test taker are recorded for detailed evaluation.
 The test results of IELTS depend on the overall performance of the candidate in IELTS 2020.

 International English Language Testing System, acronym as IELTS is an English language proficiency test. the IELTS 2020 Test pattern is structured in a way that it reflects all the related skill sets including Listening, Reading, Writing, and Speaking of the candidate aspiring to either study or work abroad.

 According to the current statistics, IELTS test scores are accepted by over 10,000 organizations worldwide, including schools, universities, Government departments, employers, immigration authorities and professional bodies.

 There are no specific IELTS 2020 eligibility criteria set by any of the exam conducting bodies.
 However, the selection procedure varies among universities/organizations.
 Hence, the candidate should be aware of the application procedure of the institute/s where he/she applies to.
 An aspirant has the freedom to choose IELTS test date 2020 in accordance with his/her convenience and availability of seats.
-The IELTS test is available throughout the year and in 2020, IELTS would be conducted 48 times.If you are interested to get 7+ band like our students then contact The Career Solution Academy Lahore.We also offer free class.Our Academy is registered with British Council and Aeo.
+The IELTS test is available throughout the year and in 2020, IELTS would be conducted 48 times.If you are interested to get 7+ band like our students then contact. best IELTS Academy in Lahore.We also offer free class.Our Academy is registered with British Council and Aeo.